oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 Experience of using ssh clients would be beneficial but not essential.
 A picture image on your laptop that can be uploaded to object storage to trigger the function will be needed.

-### Download lab artifacts file by clicking on the link in the student handout that you will have been sent prior to the course.
+### Download the lab artifacts file by clicking on the link in the student handout that you will have been sent prior to the course.
-Oncde downloaded to a temporary file on your laptop, extract the contents as these will be needed in the lab.
+Once downloaded to a temporary file on your laptop, extract the contents as these will be needed in the lab.

 ### SSH to your lab VM